 MP for Caithness, Sutherland and Easter Ross

 Jamie Stone is the Liberal Democrat MP for Caithness, Sutherland and Easter Ross, first elected in 2017.
-He sits on the Petitions Committee and the Liaison Committee, and since June 2025 has been a member of the Space Industry (Indemnities) Bill committee.
-He has previously served as Liberal Democrat spokesperson for Defence, Scotland and Digital, Culture, Media and Sport, and has held several committee roles.
+He currently sits on the Space Industry (Indemnities) Bill committee and serves on the Liaison Committee and Petitions Committee.
+In the past he has been Liberal Democrat spokesperson for Scotland and for defence, reflecting his involvement in regional and defence issues.

-Declares financial interests in land and property (within or outside the UK), miscellaneous interests, and shareholdings.
+Has three declared financial interests: land and property (within or outside the UK), a miscellaneous interest, and shareholdings.

 Generated 21 February 2026